Round House (Western Australia)

 The Round House was the first permanent building built in the Swan River Colony.
-Built in late 1830 and opened in 1831, it is the oldest building still standing in Western Australia.
+Constructed in late 1830 and opened in 1831, it is the second oldest surviving European building in Western Australia, after the Wiebbe Hayes Stone Fort on West Wallabi Island.

 It is located at Arthur Head in Fremantle, and recent heritage assessments and appraisals of the precinct of the Round House incorporate Arthur Head.
+This location also seems to have been referred to as Gaol Hill.

 Design and construction

 It was designed by Henry Willey Reveley; construction commenced in 1830 and was completed on 18 January 1831.
 Intended as a prison, it had eight cells and a jailer's residence, all of which opened onto a central courtyard.
 The design was based on the Panopticon, a kind of prison designed by philosopher Jeremy Bentham.